-To date, we have financed our operations principally through the cash we obtained as a result of the Business Combinations, private placements of our equity securities, payments from our payors, issuances of promissory notes, and borrowings under the Term Loan Facility (as defined below).
+To date, we have financed our operations principally through the cash we obtained as a result of the Business Combinations, private placements of our equity securities, payments from our payors, issuances of promissory notes, and borrowings under the Term Loan Facility.
 We generate cash from our operations, generally from our contracts with payors.
-As of March 31, 2024, we had cash and restricted cash of \$32.3 million.
+As of March 31, 2025, we had \$40.1 million of unrestricted cash and cash equivalents available to fund future operations.

-We have experienced losses since our inception and net losses of \$49.6 million and \$52.4 million for the three months ended March 31, 2024 and 2023, respectively.
-We expect to continue to incur operating losses and generate negative cash flows from operations for the foreseeable future due to the strong growth we have experienced over the last seven years and the investments we are making in expanding our business, which require up-front expenses.
-Our future capital requirements will depend on many factors, including the pace of our growth, ability to manage medical costs, the maturity of our members, and our ability to raise capital.
-We may need to raise additional capital through a combination of debt financing, other non-dilutive financing and/or equity financing and to the extent we are unsuccessful at doing so, we may need to adjust our growth trajectory to accommodate our capital needs and look for additional ways to generate cost efficiencies.
+We have experienced losses since our inception, and net losses of \$44.2 million and \$49.6 million for the three months ended March 31, 2025 and 2024, respectively.
+We expect to continue to incur operating losses and generate negative cash flows from operations for the foreseeable future due to the strong growth in patient enrollment we have experienced over the last seven years and the investments we are making in expanding our business, which require up-front expenses.
+Our future capital requirements will depend on many factors, including the pace of our growth, ability to manage medical costs, the maturity of our members, our ability to complete the sale of our remaining Florida operations, and our ability to raise capital and refinance our indebtedness as it matures.
+We may need to raise additional capital through a combination of debt and/or equity financing and to the extent we are unsuccessful at doing so, we may need to curtail planned activities, discontinue certain operations, or sell certain assets, which could materially and adversely affect our business, financial condition, results of operations, and prospects.